 In addition, the WNBA and the WNBA Players’ Association are launching a new platform, “The Justice Movement,” and the WNBA/WNBPA Social Justice Council.
 The council is meant to create spaces for “community conversations, virtual roundtables, player-produced podcasts, and other activations to address this country’s long history of inequality, implicit bias and systemic racism that has targeted black and brown communities,” the league said.

 Some WNBA players have already decided to skip the 2020 season to push for racial justice.
-Maya Moore, one of the most accomplished players in history, will be missing her second season to further the fight for criminal justice reform.
-(She focussed her efforts on overturning the conviction of Jonathan Irons, who was officially released on July 1.)
+Maya Moore, one of the most accomplished players in history, will be missing a second consecutive season to further the fight for criminal justice reform.
+(She previously focused her efforts on overturning the conviction of Jonathan Irons, who was officially released on July 1.)